ChilliCream/hotchocolate-docs/docs/authorization.md

 ## Authentication

-GraphQL defined by the spec does not specify how a user has to authenticate against a schema in order to execute queries and retrieve data.
+GraphQL as defined by the spec does not specify how a user has to authenticate against a schema in order to execute queries and retrieve data.
 Authentication in ASP.net core and ASP.net classic is a solved problem domain.
 So, there are several ways to provide authentication support to an ASP.net API.

-So, in order to opt-in one of those solution just add an authentication middleware to your server and your API is protected.
+So, in order to opt-in one of those solutions just add an authentication middleware to your server and your API is protected.

 ## Authorization